 Hazards or unsafe practices which COULD result in death or severe personal injury

-Hazards or unsafe practices which COULD result in minor personal injury or property damage.
+Hazards or unsafe practices which COULD result in minor personal injury.

 All safety messages will identify the hazard, tell you how to reduce the chance of injury, and tell you what can happen if the instructions are not followed.